-- What practices are in place to ensure that student diversity and culture are viewed as positive assets by the school community? - Has looking at students' cultures and communities as assets been included in professional learning sessions with teachers?
-How has this been demonstrated? - How are students' culture and community included in curriculum, instruction, and school environment? - What connections has the school made to link instruction and practices to students' cultures? - How has the school worked to build a robust instructional network for students and families?
+- What practices are in place to ensure that student diversity and culture are viewed as positive assets by the school community? - Has viewing students' cultures and communities as assets been included in professional learning sessions with teachers?
+How has this focus been demonstrated? - How are students' cultures and communities included in curriculum, instruction, and school environment? - What connections has the school made to link instruction and practices to students' cultures? - How has the school worked to build a robust instructional network for students and families?